 What are the Benzo Withdrawal Symptoms?

-Benzo withdrawal symptoms include many different types of problems.
-While each individual experiences benzo withdrawal differently, there are certain patterns of symptoms that tend to occur.
-When you withdraw from benzos, you’ll probably experience at least some of the following physical effects:
+Benzo withdrawal symptoms include a wide variety of issues.
+While each individual experiences benzo withdrawal differently, specific patterns of symptoms tend to occur.
+When you withdraw from benzos, you’ll likely experience at least some of the following physical effects:

 - Sweating